|

 students.
 No costumes or shows.
 Just quite

-simply a fun way to learn beginning hula and receive an
+simply a fun way to learn beginning hula and other

 introduction to this beautiful form of dance.